adibouG/DjangoApp_valueSwaper/README.md

 # DjangoApp_valueSwaper"

+1 - open /swaper
+2 - set the bike to update by typing or selecting a bikeId or its core module id, and click the search button 3 - a GET request is made to retrieve the details view and the related data and navigate to /swaper/details 4 - type in/select the new core module id value to use to update the selected Bike and click the update button.
+For information purposes, the other Bike id and hardware id values available in the database  are also displayed as 2 lists just below the update form and contain all the other BikeId with related  HardwareId as in the tk_bike table, and all the other HardwareId with related BikeId as in the tk_core_module table.
+5 - a GET request is made to /swaper/details/update. ( should be changed to a POST request) and  retrieve the update view to process the swap/update

 ## "Convention"
 consistent swaper class method and properties names to help understand and specify the swap settings.

 ### Example
 A generic swap is made of 2 components.